Small Business Energy Plans in Texas

 Types of electricity plans

-Explore energy plan types for your business, including fixed, variable, block, and indexed rates.
+Explore energy plan types for your business, including fixed, variable, and green energy rates.
 Review the details of your selected plan in the Electricity Facts Label (EFL).

 Fixed-rate